 Tamora Pierce, Isabel Allende, Roshani Chokshi, Holly Black, Sarah J. Maas, Marie Rutkoski, J.R.R.
 Tolkien, Elif Şafak, Hilary Mantel, Anne Rice, Junot Díaz, Martha Wells, Eloise Jarvis McGraw, Vladimir Nabovok, Scott Lynch, Bram Stoker, Orhan Pamuk…

 For inspiration, I often turn to the weird and wonderful Arabic folklore of Tales of the Marvelous and News of the Strange, the heroes and demons of Firdowsi’s tenth century Persian epic The Book of Kings, and the star-crossed lovers of Nizami Ganjavi’s Khamseh.

 How long have you been writing?

 I’ve always been a daydreamer, but I remember I began dictating stories to my older sister at 4 or 5.
 I figured out how to write my first short story at 11 and began a multi-volume series of Lord of the Rings fan-fiction at 12.
-Aside from a brief spell in university when I was certain I was a poet (wow, I was sooooo wrong), I haven’t stopped writing fiction since.
+Aside from a brief spell in university when I was convinced I was a poet, I haven’t stopped writing fantasy since.